HQSquantumsimulations/qoqo_qryd/_sources/index.rst.txt

 Interface to the current QRydDemo WebAPI
 ----------------------------------------

-At the moment QRydDemo WebAPI allows access to Quantum Hardware Emulators of different device topology. qoqo-qryd/roqoqo-qryd support interfacing with the corresponding REST-API with low level calls as well as a high-level backend to qoqo quantum programs.
+At the moment QRydDemo WebAPI allows access to Quantum Hardware Emulators of different device topologies. qoqo-qryd/roqoqo-qryd support interfacing with the corresponding REST-API with low level calls, i.e. using `Circuit`,  as well as with high-level backend based functionalities, i.e. by using `QuantumPrograms` in qoqo.
 For more details see :doc:`src/webapi`.

 QRydDemo specific hardware operations (prototype)
 -------------------------------------------------